English edition v1.5

 • A Hero(Wounds 4~6) must be hit 4~6 times before falling.
 In normal combat, they are exposed to enemies for 3~5 rounds, so without proper defense/evasion they become incapacitated in 3~4 rounds.

-• A Lord-rank enemy(Wounds 6~10) requires 3~5 rounds even if the whole team focuses attacks.
+• A Lord-grade enemy(Wounds 6~10) requires 3~5 rounds even if the whole team focuses attacks.

 #2.
 Core Numeric Baselines